containers/podman/docs/source/markdown/podman-unshare.1.md

 #### **--rootless-netns**

-Join the rootless network namespace used for CNI and netavark networking.
+Join the rootless network namespace used for netavark networking.
 It can be used to connect to a rootless container via IP address (bridge networking).
 This is otherwise not possible from the host network namespace.